ibm-cloud-docs/discovery-data/collections.md

 ![Cloud Pak for Data only](images/desktop.png) **{{site.data.keyword.icp4dfull_notm}}**: The number of collections you can create depends on your hardware configuration. {{site.data.keyword.discoveryshort}} supports a maximum of 256 collections per instance and installation, but that number depends on many factors, including memory.
 {: note}

-Creating a collection is a good way to group documents that you want to enrich in a similar way.
-For example, you might want to create a collection of documents that have a similar visual structure so that you can use the collection to define custom fields with the Smart Document Understanding tool.
-Or maybe you want to create a collection of documents that contain frequently asked questions that are formatted in a consistent manner so you can apply the FAQ extraction feature to the collection.

 The following table shows the supported data sources for each deployment type.